UPDATED November 14th, 2017

 1/2 Tbsp. raisins

 Optional accompaniments: Lightly sweetened whipped cream or vanilla ice cream

-Add raisins.
-Let cook undisturbed until sugar turns golden caramel.
+5. Add raisins and let cook undisturbed until sugar turns golden caramel.

 6. Place oven rack in the middle position.
 Place pastry dough over the caramelized pears, tucking edge around pears.
 Bake tart until pastry is golden brown, about 35 minutes.